zulip/docker-zulip/README.md

 ## Running a Zulip server with docker-compose

-To use this project, we recommend starting by cloning the repo (since you'll want to edit the `docker-compose.yml` file in this project):
+To use this project, we recommend starting by cloning the repository (since you'll want to edit the `docker-compose.yml` file in this project):

 ```